Oluserti/alx-pre_course----g/0x01-git/README.md

-# My first tast on git and github
+# My first task on git and github

 **It's has been a wonderful journey so far**